 - Explain your company’s values and vision.

-- Provide examples of how your company’s employees come together for causes (such as organizing fundraisers).
+- Provide examples of how your company’s employees unite for causes (such as organizing fundraisers).

 - Share what employees have said they like most about working for your company.
 (Examples from employees in the department or job specialty the candidate would be hired for can be especially impactful.)